goldstack/goldstack/workspaces/templates/packages/template-metadata/src/deploySets/s3.README.md

 }
 ```

-The key property you will need to update id:
+The key property you will need to update is:

 - `deployments[0].configuration.bucketName`